C-D

 Distinguished Teaching Award — see Kent State University Alumni Association Distinguished Teaching Award.

-Divisions — see under names of.
+Divisions — see names of.

 dual degree programs — use this form; no hyphen.